tassosho/mimic2/README.md

   * By Kyubyong Park: https://github.com/Kyubyong/tacotron

 ## Visualizing Your Data
 [analyze](./analyze/__main__.py) is a tool to visualize your dataset after preprocessing.
 This step is important to ensure quality in the voice generation.
+The analyze tool takes in train.txt as the data input to do visualizations. train.txt is a file created from preprocess.py.

 Example
 ```